Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 Adding a weather forecast to WordPress using shortcode

 You can now add the shortcode to any WordPress post or page or even a widget-ready area.
-For example, you can add the shortcode to a sidebar widget so that the weather forecast appears across your entire website.
+For example, you can add the shortcode to a sidebar so that the weather forecast widget appears across your entire website.

-If you are using a block-enabled theme, then you can add the weather forecast to any area of your site using the full-site editor.
+If you are using a block-enabled WordPress theme, then you can add the weather forecast to any area of your site using the full-site editor.
 This includes areas you cannot edit using the standard WordPress content editor.

 For example, you might use a weather forecast to improve your 404 page template.